I’m a Soil Nitrogen Researcher.

 Now, I’m a postdoctoral researcher at the Swedish University of Agricultural Sciences, in Umeå, Sweden.
 I never thought I’d be saying that!

 My PhD Research

-My PhD thesis focuses on an emerging soil sampling technology called microdialysis.
+My PhD thesis (and postdoctoral research) focuses on an emerging soil sampling technology called microdialysis.
 This technology uses tiny probes to sample solutes in soil with minimal disturbance to soil structure.
 Understanding what happens to solutes in unmaninpulated soil environments is crucial to many functions of soil ecology, including microbial and plant utilisation of available nitrogen – a nutrient vital to all life.

 I hope to develop microdialysis further by investigating several aspects of the nitrogen cycling using the method, identifying strengths and weaknesses along the way.
 I hope that my research will help develop a more accurate view of nitrogen cycling and microbial function in soil undisturbed by experimental factors.
 Read more about my research…

 Buckley, S., Brackin, R., Näsholm, T., Schmidt, S., Jämtgård, S., 2017.
 Improving in situ recovery of soil nitrogen using the microdialysis technique.
 Soil Biology and Biochemistry 114, 93-103.
 (Link)

 Buckley, S., Brackin, R., Schmidt, S., 2016.
 Microdialysis – a sensitive method for estimating plant-available N released during litter decomposition, 7th International Nitrogen Initiative Conference, Melbourne, Australia.
 (Link)

 Brackin, R., Schmidt, S., Walter, D., Bhuiyan, S., Buckley, S., Anderson, J., 2017.
 Soil biological health—what is it and how can we improve it?, Australian Society of Sugar Cane Technologists, pp. 141-154.
 (Link)